idfyed/sample-php-app/README.md

 #### App Initiated

-A sample of how to implement an App Initiated Flow where the user's journey starts by scanning a static QR code and ends up with a web page rendered in a web view in the Diglias app.
+A sample of how to implement App initiated flow where the user's journey starts by scanning a static QR code and ends up authenticated with a web page rendered in the user's web browser or web view in the Diglias app.

 ## Running in Docker